When you start inbound marketing and create blog content, you’re not just competing with brands trying to rank higher on

-If you feel you’ve done everything to fine-tune your blog’ performance and still things are not working, you should talk to your web host.
+If you feel you’ve done everything to fine-tune your blog’s performance and still things are not working, you should talk to your web host.
 After all its all about the server and its response time.
 Ask what they do to make time to first byte (TTFB) as low as possible.

 Social Signal & Brand Awareness

 Make use of Pinterest and add pin buttons to your images.
 Create pins that are beautiful to get more Pinterest shares.
 Make a community on Google plus and ask your users to circle you.

 Use Google alerts to monitor your mentions across the web.
 You can also use tools like Brand24 to monitor your mentions anywhere on the internet.
 Dive right into the discussions for more natural link building opportunities.

 CTR and User Experience Optimization

-High CTR may not be essential for you to, but for search engines and especially Google (which is hungry for best user experience), you need to have more and more people click on your link when shown on SERPs.
+High CTR may not be essential for you, but for search engines and especially Google (which is hungry for best user experience), you need to have more and more people click on your link when shown on SERPs.

 If you can optimize your SEO titles for higher CTR, then this will result in more organic traffic from keywords you are ranking for even if you are not on the first position in SERPs.

 When simply put, having more people click on your links in Google search results means better relevancy to the topic and higher user satisfaction.
 Ultimately this will give you more top rankings in a long time.

 Similarly, you need to make your pages and overall site user experience smoother.
 Ensure your categories and foundable, and you display a navigation bar on top.
 Include a search button in the header, navbar, sidebar or at the bottom.